DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to start with DHTMLX TreeGrid

-In this section you can find out how to initialize TreeGrid, how to load data into the component and how to integrate TreeGrid into your applications
+In this section you can find out how to initialize TreeGrid, how to load data into the component and how to integrate TreeGrid into your applications.

 ### Initialization